 All parents belong to this association and are invited to come to the meetings during the school year.
 The meetings are usually held termly, usually on a Wednesday in the first few weeks of term, commencing at 6.00pm in the staffroom.
-The AGM is held each June.
 The school newsletter advertises the date and time of each meeting.
 You are urged to take an interest in your child's school.
 Remember, children like to know their parents are actively involved in school events.